kishan042/Documentation/README.md

 # Component Detachment Tracker

-Figma plugin that scans an entire file to surface detached component instances and missing variable bindings.
-Results appear in an accordion-based UI grouped by page with quick navigation controls.
+Figma plugin that scans an entire file to surface how many live component instances are in use, grouped by page and component.
+Results appear in an accordion-based UI with quick navigation controls.

 ## Features

-- Summaries of detached components and variables across the file
+- Summaries of total instances and unique components across the file
-- Accordion UI grouped by page with per-item navigation
+- Accordion UI grouped by page and component with per-instance navigation
-- One-click targeting to jump to the affected nodes
+- One-click targeting to jump to the selected node on canvas
 - Rescan button for iterative document reviews

 ## Getting Started